Crescent Rolls

 1. The proteins in un-scalded milk attack the gluten, scalding breaks these proteins down.

-3. Even Thickness - this is important to forming even rolls.
+4. An even thickness is important to forming even rolls.
 A piece of dough even a little thinner will look a lot different from a thicker piece.
 It is difficult to make an even thickness, just get it as close as you can.

-4. Point facing down - If the point is on the top, the roll will break open during cooking.
+5. If the point is on the top, the roll will break open during cooking.
 Sometimes they will completely unravel.
 The point should touch the pan or be slightly tucked under.

-6. Baking the rolls at a higher heat (even just 25 degrees hotter) over-bakes the tops before the insides are done.
+8. Baking the rolls at a higher heat (even just 25 degrees hotter) over-bakes the tops before the insides are done.